 Signup pages help visitors engage with your website and opt in to receive communication on both mass and one-on-one levels.
 The goal is to recruit new supporters to your nation, collect contact information, and learn more about your supporters’ interests.
 This is the first step to building relationships with people who care about what you are doing and cultivating them as active members of your community.

-Learn how to create a signup page to collect contact information.
-Set up a workflow to keep in touch with your supporters.
-Add tag options for a person to self-identify tags to be added to her personal profile.
+Learn how to create a signup page to collect contact information and set up a workflow to keep in touch with your supporters.

 - Create a new signup page